angular/angular-ja/aio-ja/content/guide/styleguide.en.md

 </div>

-The key is to make the code more reusable, easier to read, and less mistake prone.
+The key is to make the code more reusable, easier to read, and less mistake-prone.

 The following *negative* example defines the `AppComponent`, bootstraps the app, defines the `Hero` model object, and loads heroes from the server all in the same file.